 The custom built-in hutch at the Goodrich Tudor kitchen is a statement piece.
 It looks original to the home but the Jkath Cabinet shop made it in 2019.
 Elegance meets storage .

 Here is a close up sneak peak of a custom linen cabinet for our Hale House project, to be revealed soon!
 We filled a corner of the attic en suite with a white oak linen cabinet to keep the homeowners from running to the main level for fresh towels.

 Butcher block countertops are a wonderful material to add to a non-cooking surface in your kitchen, such as an island or bar.
-It's typically less expensive compared to quartz or other materials.
-At the Silver View Drive + Country Club project it was a great way to incorporate warmth to the otherwise all white kitchen with the walnut countertop.
+It’s typically less expensive compared to quartz or other materials.
+At the Silver View Drive and Country Club project it was a great way to incorporate warmth to the otherwise all white kitchen with the walnut countertop.

 Adding texture is the greatest pro of paneling to your home, whether you leave the wood natural or paint it.
 Paneling has come a long way since the 1960s and 70s.
 When you have a lot of flat wall space applying texture through paneling will help finish a space.

 Wood beams enhance a ceiling while posts are great for room division in an open concept space.
 If you have a structural beam running across your ceiling or a post in the middle of the room, wrapping it in reclaimed wood or new lumber will make it look more intentional and become a feature instead of an element you’re trying to hide.

 A wood mantel, whether applied on a fireplace or range hood, is such a cozy touch and adds character.
 It’s also a great way to tie other wood elements in a space together.